 This is a virtual class delivered via Zoom, so I am teaching coffee without serving coffee.
 This is a challenge for me, but I had plenty of practice during my regular university coffee classes last year.

 Best news: the $85 fee for BSU Senior College pays for one course or many.
 So if you sign up for my coffee class, you can choose from dozens of other courses with no additional fee.
 Because each course lasts only 4-8 sessions and there are no exams, some people sign up for quite a few.

 Lagniappe: My favorite librarian is returning to Senior College by popular demand look for Pamela Hayes-Bohanan's course Free Speech, Banned Books and Censorship, offered Wednesday evenings beginning November 3.

 |Cidade Velha: Detail from the Grand Panorama at New Bedford Whaling Museum|

 I was very pleased to be invited by friends and colleagues at Framingham State University to be one of ten presenters in The Age of Migration: Interdisciplinary Perspectives, a summer content institute for teachers.

 My modest contribution to this course is a presentation Sodade: Cape Verde Is Migration, which I will be sharing with eight in-service teachers on Monday morning, July 19.
-Soon afterwards, I will update this post to make available a recording of my presentation.

 Monday, June 21, 2021